 The Charter provides that the exclusive forum provision is applicable to the fullest extent permitted by applicable law, subject to certain exceptions.
 Section 27 of the Exchange Act creates exclusive federal jurisdiction over all suits brought to enforce any duty or liability created by the Exchange Act or the rules and regulations thereunder.
-As a result, the exclusive forum provision does not apply to suits brought to enforce any duty or liability created by the Exchange Act or any other claim for which the federal courts have exclusive jurisdiction.
+As a result, the exclusive forum provision does not apply to suits brought to enforce any duty or liability created by the federal courts have exclusive jurisdiction.